Drawbotics/eslint-plugin-deprecated-props/README.md

 If you _don't_ like to have the ESLint extension running in VSCode (e.g. because you already have the Typescript parser enabled) then you can do the following:
 1. Install the ESLint plugin
-2. Either create a workspace settings file for your project, or edit your global settings if you want this plugin to work automatically when the `@drawbotics/eslint-plugin-deprecated-props` is installed locally (note: eslint in vscode will complain if it's not installed)
+2. Either create a workspace settings file for your project, or edit your global settings if you want this plugin to work automatically when the `eslint-plugin-deprecated-props` is installed locally (note: eslint in vscode will complain if it's not installed)
 3. Use the following configuration (essentially the same as above):
 ```json
 "eslint.validate": [